scummvm/scummvm/doc/docportal/settings/engine.rst

 The Engine tab
 --------------

+Choose a game, then go to **Edit Game > Engine**.
+Note that this tab may not be available for all games.

 Use the engine tab to change settings that are unique to the game being played.
 Only available settings are shown.

 .. figure:: ../images/settings/engine.png